How to Tell You Have a Gas Leak: Symptoms, Signs and Solutions

 EnvironmentalAmerica.org reports that a gas leak occurs every 40 hours in the U.S. To prioritize safety, it’s essential to understand natural gas leaks and how to prevent them.
 Let’s get into it!

-What causes this leak?
+What causes a gas leak?

 Understanding what causes a gas leak is paramount in mitigating potential risks associated with natural gas usage.
 Gas leaks can occur based on a variety of factors, ranging from equipment malfunctions to human errors.
 The most common causes of gas leaks are aging or corroded pipelines, or improper installation.